5 Content Marketing Myths (and a 2019 strategy roadmap)

 Have you ever went to a popular website and caught grammar errors?
 What were your thoughts?

 Take responsibility for creating properly constructed, readable content.
 It’s always ok to have someone check your work.
-But you should always double check your work first with writing tools to save whoever is double-checking your writing some time, which we’ll explain more on below.
+But you should always double check your work first with writing tools to save whoever is double-checking your writing sometimes, which we’ll explain more on below.

 The last thing you want is for your readers to face confusion over misplaced commas, dangling modifiers, and all that other stuff that sounds like nails on a chalkboard.